PraneethaML/fuber/README.md

 	- Backend
 		- Enable customer and driver authentication

 		- When the data for cabs is more, it becomes inefficient to calculate the distance of all available cabs and then find the closest.
-Instead we can put a limit on radius and search closest cabs in that radius.
+Instead we can put a limit on radius and search closest cabs in that radius

-* ...

 # fuber